juanlopezcode/Cryptocurrencies_and_Covid/README.md

 # Cryptocurrencies_and_Covid
 Cryptocurrencies and Covid-19 analysis with Python and Spark

+Data requested on notebook from different sources.
+Feel free to run the notebook with updated values.

 Considered one of the most important topics world-wide on 2020 and at this point the beginning of 2021 is